saraTharwat666/Terraform-tasks/Storing and Accessing Sensitive Data Securely with AWS Secrets Manager Using Terraform/README.md

 Right-click under the EXPLORER section in VS Code and select Open in Integrated Terminal to launch the terminal.

-Before submitting the task, ensure that terraform plan returns No changes.
-Your infrastructure matches the configuration.
+Before submitting the task, ensure that terraform plan returns